geosolutions-it/MapStore2/docs/user-guide/menu-bar.md

 ### Search by location name

-The *Search by location name*, set by default when a new map is created, allow the user to find polygonal, linear and points features.
-Typing the name of a city in the input box and selecting the desired record, for example, the map will automatically re-center on the chosen area highlighting with a polygon the border of the administrative area:
+The *Search by location name*, set by default when a new map is created, allows the user to search places asking the [OpenStreetMap Nominatim search engine](https://nominatim.openstreetmap.org/).
+Typing the desired place, the Nominatim seach engine is queried; selecting then the desired record in the list of results, the map is automatically re-center/zoomed to the chosen area that is also highlighted:

 <img src="../img/menu-bar/rome.jpg" class="ms-docimage" />

-A similar behavior happens when looking for a linear feature (like, for example, can be a street or a river) or a point feature (like a restaurant or the top of a mountain)

 ### Search by coordinates